 Amsterdam is known for its unique and liberal party scene and festivals like Amsterdam Dance Event.

-The city is also known for its museums, and the most visited are the Rijksmuseum, Van Gogh Museum, and the Anne Frank’s House, the world’s most famous museum that’s remembering this girl’s family and confinement friends.
+The city is also known for its museums, and the most visited are the Rijksmuseum, Van Gogh Museum, and Anne Frank’s House, the world’s most famous museum that’s remembering this girl’s family and confinement friends.